THE BEST TUBELESS BIKE TIRES

 Best Value -Hutchinson Fusion 5 Performance 11Storm Road Tubeless

-While Continental may be the most recent brand to introduce road tubeless bike tires, Hutchinson was the first to sell a tubeless road tire.
+While Continental may be one of the most recent brands to introduce road tubeless bike tires, Hutchinson was the first to sell a tubeless road tire.
 Hutchinson did it about 15 years ago, coincidentally about the same time Continental started its long run with Grand Prix 4000 tubed tires.
 Continental’s and Hutchinson’s divergent paths came back together in 2018 when Hutchinson started selling their 11Storm compound tires just before Continental introduced their Grand Prix 5000 TL.

 Since I selected the Fusion 5 Performance 11Storm as the Best Value among everyday road tubeless bike tires, let me first talk about its low price.

-I could come up with a few theories as to why these tires sell at a relatively low price – high volume/lower costs thanks to their OEM agreements with Mavic and Zipp, lower brand/marketing/distribution expenses, highly competitive market, less greedy French company, etc.
+I could come up with a few theories as to why these tires sell at a relatively low price – high volume/lower costs thanks to their OEM agreements with Mavic and Zipp, lower brand/marketing/distribution expenses, highly competitive market, a less greedy French company, etc.

 It’s hard to know why and it’s probably not important as long as they perform well enough for the price.